louisetxz/m6a-detection-project/README.md

 - **[License](#license)**<br>

 # Overview
-This project aims to address challenges that exist in developing a robust machine-learning classifier for identifying m6A modifications in RNA-Seq data, specifically focusing on cell lines found in the SG-NEx Project (2021).
+This project aims to address challenges that exist in developing a robust machine-learning classifier by developing a CNN model for identifying m6A modifications in RNA-Seq data, specifically focusing on cell lines found in the SG-NEx Project (2021).
 By enhancing our ability to detect m6A modifications, we hope to contribute to a deeper understanding of identification of m6A and its potential as a target for therapeutic intervention.

 # Repository Structure
 This section provides an overview of the main folders and files in this repository.